 ©Britannia Daily Copyright

-Villagers in Zvërnec have formally notified Kushner that they claim ownership of parts of the land, according to Britannia Daily — disputes rooted in properties confiscated under communism that were never legally resolved.
+Villagers in Zvërnec have formally notified Kushner that they claim ownership of parts of the land, — disputes rooted in properties confiscated under communism that were never legally resolved.
 In January 2026, forty-one environmental organisations wrote to Prime Minister Edi Rama and the Environment Minister demanding immediate suspension of the related Sazan Island project, according to Balkan Insight.
 Critics have also raised conflict-of-interest concerns given Kushner’s position as Donald Trump’s son-in-law and Ivanka Trump’s involvement in the project, with questions mounting about the influence of the US-Albania relationship on Rama’s government decisions.

 The protest movement sits alongside, but is separate from, Albania’s wider anti-government demonstrations that have convulsed Tirana since December 2025, demanding Rama’s resignation over corruption.
 At Zvërnec, the anger is more specific — and the image of a medieval monastery ringed in razor wire, beside a sign bearing an Israeli flag above the word “border,” has given the movement an image that requires no translation.